bendem/cf-dyndns-worker/README.md

 wrangler publish -e prod
 ```

+### Setup notes

+I recommend setting the `DOMAIN` secret to a random sub domain and then pointing a CloudFlare proxied CNAME to it.
+That way, it is harder to find out what your home IP is.

+## Routes

-Next up, you point your script to that URL using the following get parameters:
+* `/dyndns`: the URL you should point your script to.
+Accepts the following get parameters:

-* `ipv4`: the new ipv4
+  * `ipv4`: the new IPv4
-* `ipv6`: the new ipv6
+  * `ipv6`: the new IPv6
   * `password`: the password you chose in the step above

-## Notes

-I recommend setting the `DOMAIN` secret to a random subdomain and then pointing a CloudFlare proxied CNAME to it.
-That way, it is harder to find out what your home IP is.
+* `/current-ip`: returns the IP of the caller (use `curl -4` or `curl -6` to make sure you get the right IP)
+  * Note that the IPv6 returned here is not necessarily the IP of your router since NATing is not always used with IPv6